-Utilising sustainable timber frame construction techniques, the building has been highly insulated and detailed to reduce heat loss & cold bridging whilst increasing air tightness and in turn reducing the reliance on the heating system creating a dwelling with a low CO2 footprint.
+The building has been highly insulated and detailed to reduce heat loss & cold bridging whilst increasing air tightness and in turn reducing the reliance on the air source heating system creating a dwelling with a low CO2 footprint.
 The aspect of the main living areas benefit from the southern and western natural light providing ample solar gain.
-The new Air Source heating system is highly efficient and provides the heating and hot water for the entire house.

 Wilmar borders with woodland and the outer edges of the local mass housing developments but manages to hold its own as a building of style and efficiency within a rural town context.